Stalin's Missed Chance: New phase

-From that time on, Germany was the main obstacle for Soviet penetration into Europe, and the relationship between the two nations entered a new phase.
+From that time onward, Germany was the main obstacle for Soviet penetration into Europe, and the relationship between the two nations entered a new phase.
 Both sides began preparing for the conflict.

-The USSR took steps to normalize relations with the Western governments (including French leaders).
+The Soviets took steps to normalize relations with the Western governments (including French leaders).
 These negotiations intensified as rumours spread about a possible Soviet-German military conflict.
-In June 1941, the Soviets proposed negotiations with Germany, which could have deceived the Germans and provided justification for an assault should the talks break down.
+In June 1941, the Soviets proposed negotiations with Germany, which could have deceived the Germans and provided justification for an assault if the talks broke down.

-From the beginning of 1941, measures were taken for increased combat readiness in the Western boundary districts, a large part of which was to be completed by July 1.
-The Soviet economy approached war footing and the country had prepared for troop mobilization since 1939.
+From early 1941, measures were taken for increased combat readiness in the Western boundary districts, a large part of which was to be completed by July 1.
+The Soviet economy approached war footing, and the country had prepared for troop mobilization since 1939.

 According to Meltyukhov, the material resources and system of mobilization ensured the development of the army.
 He claims the Red Army considerably exceeded the German army in the quantity of armaments and combat materials (Meltyukhov 2000:497).

 Soviet and German offensive plans

 As Meltyukhov asserts with his study, the General Staff of the Red Army had already begun developing a plan for an assault on Germany in October 1939.
-This process intensified in March 1940, and at least four different versions of the plan were developed throughout 1940 and 1941.
+The process intensified in March 1940, and at least four different versions of the plan were developed throughout 1940 and 1941.
 The concentration of troops was disguised as maneuvers; in May/June 1941 the preparation for a Soviet invasion of Germany reached the final stage, as the full-scale concentration of troops began.